guillaumeblaquiere/eventsync/README.md

 ```
 {
   "eventKey": string
+  "minNbOfOccurrence": int
 }
 ```
 Where
 * `eventKey`: the name of the endpoint path to invoke from event source.
 The full path will be `/event/<eventKey>`.
 The `eventKey` value must be unique in the whole list of configuration's `Endpoint`
+* `minNbOfOccurrence`: the minimal number of event to consider the endpoint as valid when a trigger check is performed.
+The value must be > 0.
+If it is omitted or set to 0, it is set to 1 by default.

 ### TargetPubSub
 ```